NoellePatterson/ffc-readme/metrics.md

 The FFC calculates metrics describing ecologically relevant components of the annual streamflow hydrograph.
 The metrics are organized into four seasonally-based functional flow components, in addition to two summary metrics \(average annual flow and coefficient of variation\) calculated for each water year.
 The FFC metrics are listed below.

+#### Annual

+* Average annual flow
+* Coefficient of variation

 #### Peak Magnitude Flows

-Each of the following metrics is calculated annually for high flows that exceed the 2nd, 5th, 10th, and 20th percentile flows across the period of record:
+Each of the following metrics is calculated annually for individual high flows that exceed the 2nd, 5th, 10th, and 20th percentile flows across the period of record:

 * Magnitude
 * Timing